Tataki vs. Sashimi: Japanese Raw Fish Dishes

-The culture of eating raw fish, say in the form of sashimi and sushi, is quite unique to Japan.
-Now, those traditional Japanese dishes are loved by foodies around the world, so I think many overseas people know quite well what sashimi is, but how about “tataki (たたき)”?
+The culture of eating raw fish, say in the form of sashimi and sushi, is unique to Japan, and now, gourmets in many countries love those traditional Japanese dishes.

-As you know, the ingredients of sashimi are mostly thin slices of fresh raw fish.
-But thin slices of food other than seafood, such as chicken, horse meat, konnyaku, bamboo shoots, and yuba (tofu skin), can also be the ingredients of sashimi.
+But thin slices of food other than seafood, such as chicken, horse meat, konnyaku, bamboo shoots, and yuba (tofu skin), can also be the ingredients.

-Sashimi is a dish where you can enjoy the original taste of ingredients and eaten usually by dipping in soy sauce garnished with wasabi.
+Sashimi is a dish where you can enjoy the original taste of ingredients, which usually come with shoyu (soy sauce) and wasabi, eaten by dipping in the sauce.

-As with sashimi, the chopped fish is eaten with soy sauce but typically comes with chopped green onions, grated ginger, and Ooba green shiso leaves.
+As with sashimi, the prepared things are eaten with soy sauce but typically garnished with chopped green onions, grated ginger, and Oba green shiso leaves.

 Katsuo no Tataki (カツオのたたき)

-Actually, in Japanese cuisine, there is one more tataki dish, which is usually made of sliced raw fish or beef whose surface is seared and brown.
-Thus, the inside of the ingredient remains raw.
+In Japanese cuisine, there is one more tataki dish.
+It consists of sliced raw fish or beef, but its outer surface is seared and brown (the inside remains raw).

-Typical garnishes for Katsuo no Tataki are Ooba, grated ginger, garlic, daikon radish, and chopped green onions.
+Typical garnishes for Katsuo no Tataki are Oba, grated ginger/garlic/daikon radish, and chopped green onions.